laginha/yard/README.md

 - Resource and API oriented
 - Complex API logic
-- Hypermedia API
 - JSON serialization
-- API discovery
+- Hypermedia and API discovery (Swagger support)
+- Resource versioning
 - Pagination
 - Metadata
-- Resource versioning

-For more information, check the [documentation](docs/index.md).
+For more information, check the [documentation](docs/index.md)!

 ## Motivations

-I've been working with a fairly complex project, with equally complex API design. *Django forms* weren't enough for what i needed, i still had too much code on my resources validating the input parameters.
-That was when I started to developed my own resource, inspired by the [Dagny](https://github.com/zacharyvoase/dagny) project, that would relieve my views from the ugliness of input validations.

-With a few extra inspirations, *Yard* was born.
+Just having fun while learning :) Nonetheless, I think *Yard* brings something new.

-Other frameworks and applications, more mature and solid, such as [Tastypie](http://django-tastypie.readthedocs.org/en/latest/) and [Django-Rest-Framework](http://django-rest-framework.org/), can be enough for most needs.
-But i think *Yard* brings something new.
-In the end, I'm just having fun really and keeping it simple.
+Be aware, there are other frameworks and applications more mature and solid, such as [Tastypie](http://django-tastypie.readthedocs.org/en/latest/) and [Django-Rest-Framework](http://django-rest-framework.org/), which are awesome.